IBM/aspera-cli/docs/README.erb.md

 * the `value` parameter can contain any supported package creation parameter.
 Refer to the AoC package creation API, or display an existing package to find attributes.
 * to provide the list of recipients, use fields: "recipients" and/or "bcc_recipients". <%=$cmd%> will resolve the list of email addresses to expected user ids.
-* a recipîent can be a shared inbox, in this case just use the name of the shared inbox as recipient.
+* a recipient can be a shared inbox, in this case just use the name of the shared inbox as recipient.
 * If a recipient is not already registered and the workspace allows external users, then the package is sent to an external user, and
   * if the option `new_user_option` is `@json:{"package_contact":true}` (default), then a public link is sent and the external user does not need to create an account.
   * if the option `new_user_option` is `@json:{}`, then external users are invited to join the workspace